Quasinormal mode spectrum of the AdS black hole with the Robin boundary condition: Toy example: ( )-d wave equation with Robin boundary condition

 where we have imposed the Dirichlet condition $\phi=0$ at the other side $x=1$.
 This means that the energy cannot be always conserved due to a flux injected from the boundary depending on the boundary condition at $x=0$.
 Now, at $x=0$, we consider the Robin boundary condition: $\phi(t,0) \cos(\theta/2) - \phi'(t,0) \sin(\theta/2) = 0$.
 Then, we have

 Thus, it turns out that the ``modified'' Hamiltonian

 is conserved under the Robin condition.
 The integral of the above expression is clearly non-negative.
-On the other hand, the last term can be negative depending on the sign of $\cot(\theta/2)$.
-Only if the Robin parameter is negative, $\kappa=\cot(\theta/2) <0$ ($\pi<\theta<2\pi$), this system can be unstable in which $\phi(t,x)$ would be unbounded.
-This consideration is consistent with results in the previous subsection.
+On the other hand, the last term can be negative depending on the sign of $\kappa=\cot(\theta/2)$. \kozuka{For the Robin boundary condition with $\kappa<0$, the negative energy can be stored at the \kinoshita{AdS} boundary and the energy of the bulk is not bounded.
+Thus, $\phi(t,x)$ would be unbounded and this system can be unstable.
+The negative energy at the \kinoshita{AdS} boundary can be regarded as an origin of the instability.}

 Let us now carefully consider the boundary term of the action.
 An action that provides the wave equation (\ref{waveeq}) is simply given by

 Its first variation for $\phi + \delta\phi$ becomes

 where we have used the equation of motion.
 The first variation of the original action $S$ does not always vanish with respect to an arbitrary variation $\delta\phi$ at $x=0$.
 We define an action with a total derivative term as